Sophi Search Help

 Anyone can search in Sophi Search from on- or off-campus without logging in.
 When you click on a link to access a full-text resource from off-campus (or in student housing), you will be asked to sign in using your Seminary credentials.
 Once you sign in, you'll be directed right to the resource.

-If you prefer searching the library catalog, e-books, or specific databases separately, those search options are still available through the links on the Research Tools page under the Sophi Search box.
+If you prefer searching the library catalog, e-books, or specific databases separately, those search options are available through the links on the Research Tools page.

 Note that in some cases it may be preferable to search directly in the resource you want to use in order to take advantage of its full functionality (for example, using the Scripture Citation search in the Atla Religion database or accessing maps and timelines in Oxford Biblical Studies Online.)